dementive/JominiGuiPixelShaders/README.md

-# Jomini GUI Pixel Shader
+# Jomini GUI Pixel Shaders

 A collection of 20+ Pixel shaders meant to be used on GUI elements for Jomini based paradox games.
 This was made in Imperator Rome but Crusader Kings III and Victoria 3 both use the exact same default gui pixel shader so these shaders will work on all 3 of those games.